awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 **Known Issues**
 + The improved whole stage code generation capabilities for Sort Merge Join can increase memory pressure when enabled\.
 This optimization improves performance, but may result in job retries or failures if the `spark.yarn.executor.memoryOverheadFactor` is not tuned to provide enough memory\.
 To disable this feature, set `spark.sql.sortMergeJoinExec.extendedCodegen.enabled` to false\.
++ Known issue in clusters with multiple master nodes and Kerberos authentication

+  If you run clusters with multiple master nodes and Kerberos authentication in EMR releases 5\.20\.0 and later, you may encounter problems with cluster operations such as scale down or step submission, after the cluster has been running for some time\.
+The time period depends on the Kerberos ticket validity period that you defined\.
+The scale\-down problem impacts both automatic scale\-down and explicit scale down requests that you submitted\.
+Additional cluster operations can also be impacted\.

+  Workaround:
+  + SSH as `hadoop` user to the lead master node of the EMR cluster with multiple master nodes\.
+  +  Run the following command to renew Kerberos ticket for `hadoop` user\.

+    ```
+    kinit -kt <keytab_file> <principal>
+    ```

+    Typically, the keytab file is located at `/etc/hadoop.keytab` and the principal is in the form of `hadoop/<hostname>@<REALM>`\.
+**Note**
+This workaround will be effective for the time period the Kerberos ticket is valid\.
+This duration is 10 hours by default, but can configured by your Kerberos settings\.
+You must re\-run the above command once the Kerberos ticket expires\.

 **5\.26\.0 Component Versions**

 The components that Amazon EMR installs with this release are listed below\.
 Some are installed as part of big\-data application packages\.
 Others are unique to Amazon EMR and installed for system processes and features\.
 These typically start with `emr` or `aws`\.
 Big\-data application packages in the most recent Amazon EMR release are usually the latest version found in the community\.
 We make community releases available in Amazon EMR as quickly as possible\.

-Some components need changes from community versions for Amazon EMR\.
+Some components in Amazon EMR differ from community versions\.
 These components have a version label in the form `CommunityVersion-amzn-EmrVersion`\.
-For example, if a big\-data community component named `myapp-component` of version 2\.2 has been modified three times for inclusion in different Amazon EMR release versions, its release version is listed as `2.2-amzn-3`\.
+The `EmrVersion` starts at 0\.
+For example, if open source community component named `myapp-component` with version 2\.2 has been modified three times for inclusion in different Amazon EMR release versions, its release version is listed as `2.2-amzn-2`\.

 | Component | Version | Description |